automationhacks/automationhacks.github.io/_posts/2020-02-29-the-problem-with-titles-for-testers.md

 If you are someone who is looking for a testing role in any organization.
 Go ahead and apply to any of these titles (if you have the **relevant experience and skills**) and do not pay much attention to the innumerable no of suffixes and prefixes that come with it.
 Chances are this title confusion is present even in the organization with everyone having a different understanding of the terms based on their current or past thought models.

-You&#8217;re on the ground role would be dynamic and as per team/project/company requirements and would _anyways_ change as the company evolves.
+You're on the ground role would be dynamic and as per team/project/company requirements and would _anyways_ change as the company evolves.

 ## What does a tester really do?